Hamilton and Billy Graham:

 The underlying approach of the article is the black and white logical fallacy of falsely dividing the antagonists and protagonists in the article to the "far right" and the "left."
 By "left," the Times means itself, which, of course, is laughable, given the nefarious purposes for which the Times is employed by the CIA and its puppet masters.
 By "far-right," the Times means the click-bait sites created by U.S. intelligence with manufactured Russian URLs, or actual Russian click bait scammers, who use any trending issues to get their hits, and who had zero effect on an election that was hacked from the inside.
 Orwell's "fiction" was as true when he wrote it as it is now.

-It has been well-demonstrated that the real target of censorship is the actual progressive left and their websites, whose traffic has been decimated by the algorithms employed by the corporate-controlled intelligence agencies and their social media and retail platforms: Google, Facebook, and Amazon.
+It has been well-demonstrated that the real target of censorship is the actual progressive left and their websites (including our own—Colorado Public Banking—which went from over 13,000 hits per months to a little over 3,000 hits per months in a matter of days), whose traffic has been decimated by the algorithms employed by the corporate-controlled intelligence agencies and their social media and retail platforms: Google, Facebook, and Amazon.

 Apparently, we are quickly approaching the tipping point.
 Shall it be slavery or evolution?
 One need only look to Australia to see the outcome we face if we do not exercise our 1st Amendment right to demonstrate: